Skip to main content

 • Manage Yard Pests Responsibly

 Living in South Florida presents a unique challenge in fighting to keep our plants, trees and turf healthy.
-Sri Lankan weevils, chinch bugs, and scales are just a few of the many pest that we try to control.
+Sri Lankan weevils, chinch bugs, and scales are just a few of the many pests that we try to control.
 Managing yard pests responsibly is the 6th Florida Friendly Landscaping Principle.
 Here are a few things to keep in mind when doing so:

-1. Identify you pest.
+1. Identify your pest.
 Some insects, such as the lady bug larva (a very voracious aphid eater), look like a pest insect.
 If you need help identifying an insect, bring a sample to extension or take a clear picture and email it to mastergardener@broward.org

 2. Try to use the least toxic pesticide possible.